 The issuance of convertible securities generally does not trigger any direct or indirect tax issues from a French tax standpoint at the level of the issuer.
-However, deductibility of interest accrued under such securities may be restricted in the event that the holders are shareholders or related parties to the French issuer.
-Conversion of convertible securities into equity may entail immediate capital gains taxation at the level of the holders (directly or through a withholding taxes mechanism), subject to specific tax rollover regimes that exist under French tax law subject to certain conditions.
-As far as French indirect taxation is concerned, conversion or transfer of such securities may be subject to French transfer taxes (or to the French financial transaction tax, as the case may be), depending upon the characteristics of the securities and the means pursuant to which the conversion or transfer is realised.
+However, deductibility of interest accrued under such securities may be restricted under several provisions of French tax legislation, in particular in the event that the holders are shareholders or related parties to the French issuer.
+In addition and subject to certain exceptions, specific rules restrict the deductibility for tax purposes of payments made by a French debtor to persons domiciled in a so-called 'non-cooperative State of territory' or paid on an account opened in a financial institution located in such a state or territory.
+Conversion of convertible securities into equity may entail immediate capital gains taxation at the level of the holders (directly or through a withholding taxes mechanism), subject to specific tax rollover regimes that may apply subject to certain conditions.
+Finally, conversion or transfer of such securities may be subject to French transfer taxes (or to the French financial transaction tax, as the case may be), depending upon the characteristics of the securities and the means pursuant to which the conversion or transfer is realised.
 A tax analysis generally needs to be conducted on a case-by-case basis.